 Close cooperation between the Contracting Authority and the selected Member State is required in order to speedily prepare the contract.
 The Member State needs, in particular: to submit the accountancy statement on the compensation of costs related to the RTA, inform whether the RTA will bring his/her family, inform about the travel itineraries of the PL, RTA and Short Term experts, indicate the plans for participation of the PL(s) - in this case, exercising their duty as Short Term experts - for the initial and subsequent work plan preparations and for the Communication and Visibility activities.
+All unit costs and flat rates to be included into the contract must be agreed between the contracting parties.

-If the Member State already has included a general management body (article 4.1.4.2) in its proposal this management body should be reflected in the contract.
+If the Member State will use a different public administration or a mandated body (article 4.1.4.2) to undertake logistic and financial management including payment functions, this body must be reflected in the contract (in the Special Conditions).